 Job hunting is no fun.
 In fact, it's frightening, discouraging, often self-defeating and pretty much pure torture.
 As a manager and employment coach, I've discovered ways applicants can get their resumes noticed and shine during interviews.
 Here's a quick primer on what not to do, how to avoid irritating the hiring manager and how to shine as a candidate.

-1. Put your most important information at the top of the resume.
+- Put your most important information at the top of the resume.
 If you have a background in the exact field the job posting lists, or better yet, a success in that area, rework your resume and put it at the top.
-The term 'above the fold' in journalism is not just a trite phrase - that's the real estate on your resume that will get read first.
+The term "above the fold" in journalism is not just a trite phrase—that's the real estate on your resume that will get read first.
 Often, it is the only portion a manager really notices.

-2. Use a summary about yourself rather than a "Career Objective."
+- Use a summary of yourself rather than a "Career Objective."
 Why?
 Semantically, it presents you as someone with experience rather than someone who is still trying to get somewhere.

-5. Give clear examples of your successes rather than a 'job description' of positions you've held.
+- Give clear examples of your successes rather than a "job description" of positions you've held.
 All managers know the list of duties various positions require.
 Did you outsell the rest of your team?
-Did you come in under budget or before deadline?
+Did you come in under budget or before the deadline?
 Did you increase (sales, productivity, customer satisfaction, etc.) by a measurable amount?
 List those eye-popping accomplishments above the fold!

-6. Keep applying!
+- Keep applying!
 Major corporations don't look through archived applications when they post openings.
 Managers have told me it's important to reapply if you haven't heard anything in a month or two.
-Some firms get thousands of applications a day - you'll keep yours fresh if you keep submitting over time.
+Some firms get thousands of applications a day—you'll keep yours fresh if you keep submitting over time.

 How to Write a Good Cover Letter for a Job Application